ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/07-abstract-data-types.md

 For instance, integers form a data type, and addition is an operation that can be performed on them.
 These are known as _concrete_ data types, meaning they consist of actual values and a specific implementation.
 In contrast, an [abstract data type]{.term} (ADT) does not specify concrete values or implementations.
-Instead, it defines a data type purely in terms of a set of operations and the expected behavior of those operations, as determined by their inputs and outputs.
+Instead, it defines a data type purely in terms of a set of operations and the expected behaviour of those operations, as determined by their inputs and outputs.
 An ADT does not dictate _how_ the operations should be implemented, and multiple implementations are often possible.
 These implementation details are hidden from the user—a concept known as [encapsulation]{.term}.
 The set of operations offered by an abstract data type is known as its [application programming interface](#interface){.term} (API).

-Using an ADT, we can distinguish between the logical behavior of a data type and its actual implementation in a concrete program.
+Using an ADT, we can distinguish between the logical behaviour of a data type and its actual implementation in a concrete program.
 A classic example is the [list]{.term} abstract data type, which support the following set of operations:

     interface List of T: